Communication in Smart Cities

-Information and communication are key to the intelligent city of tomorrow.
-Communication, data exchange and interconnectedness are the basis for all other key subjects of the smart city: Power supply, mobility and public safety.
-Communication technologies in the smart city are no longer limited to fixed-line telephony, mobile communications and internet.
+Information and communication, data exchange and interconnectedness are the keys to the intelligent city of tomorrow.
+All other key components of the smart city, like energy supply, mobility and public safety are built on this.
+Communication technologies in the smart city are no longer limited to the land line network, mobile communications and internet.
 The modern city is based on a new communication concept that combines the traditional, separate communication infrastructures – from sensor networks to information networks and mobile communication.
-Furthermore, there will be new actors involved in the communication.
-Besides users with popular end devices like smartphones or notebooks, for example, vehicles, streets, buildings or other household devices will be integrated into the new infrastructure.
-The focus is no longer on the simple connection between two persons or end devices but on the interconnectedness of countless users, devices and systems via mobile internet.
+Furthermore, new actors will enter the field: Besides users with devices like smartphones or notebooks; vehicles, streets, buildings or other household devices will be integrated into the new infrastructure.
+The focus is no longer on the simple connection between two persons or end-user devices but on the interconnectedness of countless users, devices and systems via mobile internet.

 Newly accessible municipal information represents a significant development not only in the sense of public access but also in regards to general transparency.
 Smart cities make it easier for citizens, institutions and businesses to access information.
-Freedom of information and involvement in communal matters can be greatly enhanced in an intelligent city, of course in total compliance with data protection regulations and based on the reliability of data transmission.
-The development of new information sources and the constant exchange between users and public infrastructure combine to take communication to a new level.
+Freedom of information and involvement in communal matters can be greatly enhanced in an intelligent city – while in total compliance with data protection regulations and based on the reliability of data transmission.
+The development of new sources of information and the constant exchange between users and public infrastructure combine to take communication to a new level.

 However, this not only applies to the communication infrastructure but also the content and the availability of information change.
 In addition to current popular commercial apps for smartphones, that mainly serve consumption and entertainment, smart cities are meant to make data from municipal administrations available for everyone.
 Whether it is the current traffic report, environmental data like air and water quality, pollen count or the faster and more efficient exchange between public authorities – communication in the public sector has an immense potential for development and offers new opportunities for making everyday life easier.